 Undergraduate Prerequisites: Senior/graduate standing; CASCH101 or CASCH131; CASMA226; ENGME304 orENGEK424; ENGME465 or ENGME529; or consent of instructor.

 Provides a systems view of the manufacturing process that aims to efficiently use energy, water, and raw materials to minimize air and water pollution and generation of waste per unit of the manufactured product.
-Specifically, the course will discuss methods to maximize yield and minimize waste effluents in processes, ways to devise treatment strategies for handling manufacturing wastes, innovative ways to decrease energy consumption in manufacturing, by-product use and product recycling, and policies that encourage green manufacturing.
-Meets with ENGME535.
-Students may not receive credit for both.
-4 cr.
+Specifically, the course will discuss methods to maximize yield and minimize waste effluents in processes, ways to devise treatment strategies for handling manufacturing wastes, innovative ways to decrease energy consumption in manufacturing, by- product use and product recycling, and policies that encourage green manufacturing.
+Same as ENG ME 535.
+Students may not receive credits for both.

 ENG MS 539: Introduction to Materials Science and Engineering

-MS539 is an introductory gradute level course in Materials Science and Engineering.
+MS539 is an introductory graduate level course in Materials Science and Engineering.
 It is intended for students who wish to be introduced to the basics of why materials behave the way they do.
 It covers topics such as atomic bonding, why and how solids form and their structures, phase transitions, phase diagrams, electronic/magnetic/optical/thermal properties of materials, materials processing and how it influences their properties, ceramics, polymers, ferrous and non-ferrous metals, glasses and societal concern in the use and re-use of materials.
-This is a 4 credit course.

 ENG MS 545: Electrochemistry of Fuel Cells and Batteries